 Babywearing can help develop your baby’s social and cognitive skills.
 The closeness the baby has to your day to day life enhances his or her ability to interact with your shared environment.
 This is possible through the practice of babywearing, moreover, the chances of the parent picking up on the baby’s cue and changes in moods can also promote a better maternal/paternal bond and the child’s overall wellbeing.

 Emotional development and bonding

-According to a study conducted by Columbia University it was found that the emotional bond developed between the parent and the child during the practice of babywearing is likely to be stronger than babies that aren’t physically tended to.
+According to a study conducted by Columbia University, it was found that the emotional bond developed between the parent and the child during the practise of babywearing is likely to be stronger than babies that aren’t physically tended to.

 Bonding during early childhood is paramount for the baby’s overall ability to form attachments in their adult life.
 Babies bond and form attachments using multiple senses including touch, seeing, imitating and hearing.

 As most breastfeeding mothers are aware of the close proximity of the baby can stimulate an increased supply in milk production.
 Babywearing offers consistent skin to skin contact between the mother and the baby boosting oxytocin levels in the mother, helping aid the production of breast milk.